coryarcangel/Pizza-Party-0.1.b/README.txt

 As pizza_party is written for command-line junkies, so too are these installation instructions.

 1) presumably, you've already downloaded and extracted the .tar.gz file which contained this README.
-2) make sure you're got the following Perl modules (and all their dependecies) installed:
+2) make sure you've got the following Perl modules (and all their dependecies) installed:

       LWP::UserAgent;
       HTTP::Request;